Vir0z4/svrp/README.md

 Sony Vaio MOD Patcher (patchmod.exe) is used to patch the the first split WIM file, in order for wimlib-imagex to be able to put the full WIM together.
 Original source of this program is currently unknown, as it was originally published on the now defunct NotebookReview forums.

 This patching method was discovered by a NotebookReview forum user named "madurai_tiger".
-Link to the original tool [here](https://drive.google.com/file/d/1YD7bDr-aW9nuFUKLNVEx94GMLfDBNo_b/view?usp=sharing).
+Download link to the original tool [here](https://drive.google.com/file/d/1YD7bDr-aW9nuFUKLNVEx94GMLfDBNo_b/view?usp=sharing).
 The original tool does not have a GUI, and it fails to put together some split WIM files correctly, as it uses Microsoft's ImageX instead of the better wimlib-imagex.